cs-equitable-grading-practices/playbook/_chapters/100-grading-assignments/060-mathematically-accurate-grading.md

 Instructors who use course management systems may find it challenging to implement some aspects of mathematically-accurate grading.
 Many course management systems are designed with the assumption that traditional, 0-100, A-F scales will be used, and that scores will be averaged together to calculate final grades.
 Thus, instructors may need some creativity to realize some aspects of this play.

 Many course management systems allow instructors to define their own scales, and/or provide scales other than the 0-100 scale.
-Some systems convert these to percentages, anyway, which might freak out students (e.g., a score of "proficient" might appear as 75%, even though it indicates success).
+Some systems convert these to percentages, anyway, which might unsettle students (e.g., a score of "proficient" might appear as 75%, even though it indicates success).
 In these cases, instructors may need to remind students to ignore the calculated scores.

 Some instructors provide students with individual grade sheets, allowing students to self-track their grades.
 These sheets can be as simple as a paper spreadsheet, or as complex as a fill-in spreadsheet that automatically calculates a student's grade when new scores are entered.
 This strategy gets around the limitations of course management systems, and allows students to have a clearer idea of their progress in the course.
 The downside is that it relies on students to keep track of their grades, something not all students may want to do (or have the executive functioning to be able to consistently do).